Emergency Financial Assistance Program

 Note: Checks are not made out to students - no exceptions.
 Allow two to three days for processing of requests.

 Assistance is granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability, or national origin.

-Anyone who believes he or she may be a candidate for emergency assistance is invited to either complete an online application or speak with the program administrator, Karen Mosley-Lyon, in the Counseling Office, Wynn 10-209.
+Anyone who believes he or she may be a candidate for emergency assistance is invited to either complete an online application or speak with the program administrator, Karen Mosley-Lyon.
 Students should use their ConnectMail usernames and passwords as their login information for the online application.
 Students should also note that if they complete the application first, they will be contacted to schedule a meeting.